-The Northwest Territories/ Nunavut Council of Friendship Centres (NT/NU CFC) is looking for a Project Coordinator to coordinate the UPIP-NWT Working Group until March 31, 2022.
+The Northwest Territories/ Nunavut Council of Friendship Centres (NT/NU CFC) is looking for a Project Coordinator to coordinate the UPIP-NWT Working Group on a 2-year term.

 Responsibilities of the position include identify and secure funding for projects that strengthen the identity and well-being of Indigenous people in the NWT.